anoma/namada/scripts/easy-install/README.md

 ## Initial installation

 1. Node installation.
-Set wallet and validator name.
-(Point 1)
+Set wallet and validator name (if you choose to install with a validator)  (Point 1)
 2. Be sure to wait for complete synchronization
-3. Validator initialization (Point 3)
+3. Validator initialization (if you choose to install with a validator) (Point 3)
 4. After full synchronization, you will have the functionality of requesting tokens from faucet (Point 4)
 5. Requesting tokens to the wallet address
 6. Perform a primary bond from the wallet address (Point 3)
-7. After that, you will see the full functionality of the script (Displaying information about the node and validator, bond tokens from the address of the wallet or validator)
+7. After that, you will see the full functionality of the script (Displaying information about the node and validator, bond tokens from the address of the wallet or validator (if you choose to install with a validator))

 ## Support
 For any issues or support, please contact [NODERS]TEAM.